whitlockmcorbett/F23_CS11_SI/week_2/notes.md

 # Week 1: 08.28.23

 ## Introduction
-- Name: Andrew or Tac
+- Name: Andrew or Tac (stupid guy)
 - From: Yosemite
 - Education: UCLA and UCSC
 - Did some projects with AI